 Understanding the different types of Flours in German Supermarkets

-Flour is a staple in every home, and choosing the right flour is key to making the dish correctly and, at the same time, ensuring the right nutrition for your family.
-In German supermarkets, there are many types of flours available.
+Flour is a staple in every home, and choosing the suitable flour is key to making the dish correctly and, at the same time, ensuring the right nutrition for your family.
+In German supermarkets, there are many types of flour available.
 Although this variety gives us plenty of freedom to choose, it also confuses us about which products to buy.
-In this article, you will learn about them, find their differences, and understand what the different codes mean.
-Let us start with a list of commonly available flours in german supermarkets.
+In this article, you will learn about them, find their differences, and understand the different codes.
+Let us start with a list of commonly available flours in German supermarkets.